nasiaullas/FaultInjectionSimulator-KodeKloud/CloudFormation_IDE/README.md

 # Fault Injection Simulator Setup

 This guide will walk you through the process of setting up your environment for the Fault Injection Simulator (FIS) Workshop.

+## Warning
 Note: Running this lab will INCUR COSTS.
 Please review your resources and budgeting before proceeding.
 Additionally, be sure to clean up resources as per lab instructions towards the end of the course. to avoid unnecessary charges.

-Please check for section "Cleanup Process" towards the end of the course.
+Please check for section "Cleanup Process" under Conclusion and follow all steps to cleanup the lab environment.

 ## Steps to Get Started